Mahi24-prog/Level0_markTwo/README.md

 # Lets play HTML/CSS quiz
-Answer some simple questions on hTML and check your konwledge.
+Answer some simple questions on HTML and check your konwledge.